by Aaron E. Looney

 Topics: Fourth District, Missing Person/Runaway

-The NOPD is seeking assistance in locating a juvenile reported as missing from the 1200 block of Michael Street.
+The NOPD needs the public’s assistance in locating a juvenile reported missing from the 2100 block of Cobblestone Lane.

 Topics: Burglary/Theft, Fourth District